Buying a pH Meter

 - Durability means how much abuse can the meter take and how long it will last

-A pH meter designed for professional use in the field or in harsh industrial
+A pH meter designed for professional use in the field or in harsh industrial environments

-pocket and “pen” meters usually don’t have replaceable probes.
+and “pen” meters usually don’t have replaceable probes.

-on a digital display but are perfectly adequate for casual use.
+reading on a digital display but are perfectly adequate for casual use.
 Expensive

 benchtop pH meters can usually take a variety of probes, and can be connected to